MatiasDiBernardo/Lowcost-ITW-curation/README.md

 ## Folder Structure

 All data folders are located inside the main `Data` directory.
-You can automatically create all required folders using the script `Utils/create_folder_estructure.py`.
+You can automatically create all required folders using the script `Utils/create_folder_structure.py`.

 - **Audio_to_Process**: Place new audios here to be processed.
 After processing, files are moved to the raw audios folder and this folder is emptied.
 - **Audios_Raw**: Contains raw audios to be processed (e.g., podcasts, videos).
 Files are renamed with an ID and name separated by `_`.
+- **Audios_VAD**: Contains subfolders for each long audio, with segments (chunks) named by audio ID and chunk number.
 - **Audios_Denoise**: Contains denoised audios.
-- **Audios_VAD**: Contains subfolders for each long audio, with segments (chunks) named by audio ID and chunk number.
 - **Audios_Clean**: Contains audio segments that passed quality filters.
 Also includes a `removed` subfolder for tracking discarded audios.
 - **Audios_Transcript**: Contains segments with the best transcriptions.
 Also includes a `transcripts` subfolder for transcript CSVs.
 - **Dataset**: Contains all the best fragments, merged into a single dataset.

 ## Main Configuration (`config.yaml`)

 The `config.yaml` file allows you to adjust key parameters for each stage of the processing chain.
-Example options include:
+Options include:

 - **Global**
     - `test`: Enable or disable test mode.